cacktopus/theheads/README.md

 Download consul from https://www.consul.io/downloads.html, verify the checksums, and unzip.
 In another window:

-    ./consul agent -dev -ui
+    ./consul agent -server -ui -data-dir consul-data -bootstrap=1

 You can browse the ui at http://localhost:8500.
-No data is saved.

 ### Seed data